Plyraa/bilge_llm_benchmark/README.md

 python .\complete-llm-evaluation.py -i diff_questions.csv -p llama -m llama-3.1-8b-instant
 ```

-Our Python script supports OpenRouter too, you can evaluate BİLGE on any model via OpenRouter.
-For instance, following command would evaluate BİLGE on Qwen 2 72B.
+Our Python script supports OpenRouter so you can evaluate BİLGE on any model via OpenRouter.
+For instance, following command would evaluate BİLGE on Qwen 2 72B. <br/>
+`python .\complete-llm-evaluation.py -i diff_questions.csv -p openrouter -m qwen/qwen-2-72b-instruct`
 You need to setup OPENROUTER_API_KEY before using OpenRouter as a provider.
 Also our implementation is calling OpenRouter via its OpenAI integration.
-`python .\complete-llm-evaluation.py -i diff_questions.csv -p openrouter -m qwen/qwen-2-72b-instruct`